Resource planning is the forum where utilities make decisions about the shape of the electric sector for decades to come.

 - Conducting detailed technical analysis using electricity production-cost and capacity expansion models

-- Developing, applying, and critiquing models and their application to particular problems
+- Developing, applying, and critiquing models and their application to particular issues

 - Assessing the regulatory policies used to promote and guide IRP